Eucaa/historebay/README.md

 * When on the reset password page, it is not possible to open the dropdown of categories and productType.
 Since the password reset function is a build-in Django function that has been set through the url_reset.py file and does not have any view to adjust it's functionality (plus having to keept true to my deadline).
 I have not been able to find a solution for this yet.
 So this will need to get picked up later.

+* When running the html through the validator, I will get an error of `No p element in scope but a p end tag seen.`.
+This "mystery `<p>`" is not seen on the webpage itself.
+But when using the devtool, there is a extra `<p>` [_tag shown_](https://github.com/Eucaa/historebay/blob/master/docs/blep6.PNG).
+I can turn it off in the devtools, but I cannot find it in my html anywhere.
+An attempted has been made to wrap the `<p>` tags for the products information in `<div>` tags, so that html could "read" that there are no additional `<p>` as the ones that are in `<div>` tags.
+However, this did not solve the problem.
+  My guess is that, because I am using the linebreaks option build-in from Django, it actually create and extra `<p>` prepare the text for an extra break.
+Due to my deadline, I have not been able to find a solution yet.

 # Resolved issues
 Some of the mayor issues I was coping with, have also been cleared.
 * To host images in your static files, I was instructed by the Institute to create a "S3 bucket" through AWS cloud services, as Heroku is not able to hold images that are not statically provided